5 Tips on How to Train with Natural Hair

 Protecting your hair can be tricky, but it can definitely be done.
 Don’t stop working out because of your natural hair, find the best solution that may work for you and go with it.

 Body by T Fitness is a strength and conditioning facility based in Charlotte, North Carolina.
-We focus on helping transformation clients and new lifters on building consistent habits and a fitness lifestyle.
+We focus on transforming clients and helping new lifters build consistent habits and a fitness lifestyle.

 Written by India Scott and Tyler Hickey